LumitoLuma/JCC/README.md

 # Java Compiler Collection (JCC)

 Java Compiler Collection is a set of three Java compilers: Maven, Gradle and Ant.
-This tool installs them to `%AppData%\JCC\` and later adds them to the user PATH variable, so you can use Maven, Gradle and Ant from any place.
+This tool installs them to `%AppData%\JCC\` and adds its 'Bin' folders to the user PATH variable, so you can use Maven, Gradle and Ant from any place.

 ## Why JCC?